elhoucine/elhoucine.github.io/content/blog/I-ashamed-of.md

 ---

-Many of the successful people through history were `minimalists` they preferred living a simple life, they refused to be trapped by society's expectations, they saw the word differently, they do the things that no one does, and that was the key part why they are great.
+Many of the successful people through history were `minimalists` they preferred living a simple life, they refused to be trapped by society's expectations, they saw the word differently, they do the things that no one does, and that was the key to their greatness.
-Einstein was one of them, and yet after fifty years of his death, his name is continuingly appearing everywhere, thanks to his quotes, books, ideas, philosophies...
+Einstein was one of them, and yet after sixty years of his death, his name is continuingly appearing everywhere, thanks to his quotes, books, ideas, philosophies...
 Not to his clothes.

 I am ashamed of shabby ideas and shoddy philosophies.